-This edition was published by the author on May 14, 2010 and has 26 pages.
+This urban fantasy that was published by the author on May 14, 2010 and has 26 pages.

 Explore it on Goodreads